 Fetal echocardiography is a specialized ultrasound study that focuses on the fetal heart.
-We look at the structure and blood flow through the fetal heart and fetal cardiac rhythm.
+We look at the structure of and blood flow through the fetal heart and fetal cardiac rhythm.

-Indications for fetal echocardiography include, but are not limited to:
+Indications for fetal echocardiography include:

 - Previous child born with a congenital heart defect

 - Fetal arrhythmia (abnormal cardiac rhythm)